-Other new standards, amendments to existing standards and interpretations effective December 31, 2022 are not expected to have a material impact on the Group's financial statements in the future reporting periods and on foreseeable future transactions.
+Certain amendments to accounting standards have been published that are not mandatory for December 31, 2023 reporting periods and have not been early adopted by the Group.
+These amendments are not expected to have a material impact on the entity in the current or future reporting periods and on foreseeable future transactions..